Webasto – a tradition of progress

 Innovations and technological leadership

 Webasto also takes the lead when it comes to using new materials.
-The company set up its own plastic competence centre in Schierling near Regensburg in 2003.
-Innovative roof elements of polycarbonate have been produced there since 2007.
-Webasto commissioned the second production line for polycarbonate components in October 2009 and thus underlined its determination to become the technological leader in this field.
-As one of the biggest challenges facing the automotive industry at present is to reduce the fuel consumption of vehicles, the topic of lightweight design and the use of materials such as polycarbonate will become increasingly important.
+The company set up its own plastics competence center in Schierling near Regensburg in 2003.
+Innovative roof elements made of polycarbonate have been produced there since 2007.
+Based on numerous new projects, in 2013 Webasto invested 45 million Euros into the further expansion of its lightweight technology.
+Having added a new production hall and additional facilities, the company now features a production capacity of one million polycarbonate components per year.For one of the greatest challenges currently facing the automotive industry is the reduction of fuel consumption of vehicles.
+This is why the topic of lightweight design and the use of materials such as polycarbonate is becoming increasingly important.